neelimapukkalla/education/README.md

 Azure Technologies used for project😀😀 --Static web apps --Health bot

-Features and Functionalities:😊😊 -It's a very humanfriendly website -Has many graphical and visual innovative effects -Have an aesthetical vision if website -And it has different collections embedded in it like home,about,services,contact,healthbot -provided with several education
+Features and Functionalities:😊😊 -It's a very informative website -Has many graphical and visual innovative effects -Have an wonderful vision of website -And it has different collections embedded in it like home,about,services,contact,healthbot -provided with several education
 #home
 ![home](https://github.com/neelimapukkalla/education/assets/113762573/eab69e60-b0e5-47ae-8c00-990b42ede40a)